IDS6916/project_template/README.md

 ## References
+Basu, Gautam.
+2014.
+“The Strategic Attributes of Transnational Smuggling: Logistics Flexibility and Operational Stealth in the Facilitation of Illicit Trade.”
+Journal of Transportation Security 7 (2): 99–113. https://doi.org/10.1007/s12198-013-0132-0.

 Casana, Jesse.
 2015.
 “Satellite Imagery-Based Analysis of Archaeological Looting in Syria.”
 Near Eastern Archaeology 78 (3): 142–152.

 Luke, Christina, and Morag Kersel.
 2005.
 “A Retrospective and a Look Forward.”
 Journal of Field Archaeology 30 (2): 191-200.

 Parcak, Sarah, David Gathings, Chase Childs, Greg Mumford, and Eric Cline.
 2016.
 “Satellite Evidence of Archaeological Site Looting in Egypt: 2002–2013.”
 Antiquity 90 (349): 188–205.

 Proulx, B. B. (2013).
 Archaeological Site Looting in “Glocal” Perspective: Nature, Scope, and Frequency.
 American Journal of  Archaeology, 117(1), 111. https://doi.org/10.3764/aja.117.1.0111

 Terrill, W. Andrew.
 2017.
 Antiquities Destruction and Illicit Sales as Sources of ISIS Funding and Propaganda.
 Carlisle, PA: U.S. Army War College.